XamarinUniversity/build2018-labs/lab2/README.md

 ## Part 2: Add Speech Services

-Now that we have our app talking to Azure, let's utilize another Azure service to give some more features to the app - translating speech into text.
+Now that the app is talking to Azure, let's utilize another Azure service to give some more features to the app - translating speech into text.

-We will be using two NuGet based plug-ins for this:
+You will be using two NuGet based plug-ins for this:

 1. [Xam.Plugin.SimpleAudioRecorder](https://www.nuget.org/packages/Xam.Plugin.SimpleAudioRecorder/0.3.0-beta) to record audio on the device in a cross-platform fashion.
 This component is open source and you can check out the implementation [here](https://github.com/adrianstevens/Xamarin-Plugins).

 2. [Plugin.SpeechToText](https://www.nuget.org/packages/Plugin.SpeechToText/0.1.0-beta) to call Azure and translate the recorded speech to text using the [Bing Speech API](https://azure.microsoft.com/en-us/services/cognitive-services/speech/).
 Note that while the Azure service supports multiple languages, this specific component only works for spoken English.

-We are using this component to access the Bing Speech to Text service only for convenience since it's mostly boiler plate code, but it's useful to look at the technique used.
+The lab uses this component for convenience since it's mostly boiler plate code, but it's useful to look at the technique used.

 You will need a Bing Speech to Text API key which can be obtained using [these instructions](#get-an-api-key), but once you have that, if you want to just jump adding the speech support to the app, you can [skip directly to that step](#add-recording-support-to-the-ui).